cppalliance/safe-cpp/proposal/draft.md

 When the user provides a floating-point argument, the _requires-clause_ substitutes to `safe(f(1.1))`, which is false, because the best viable candidate is `void operator()(const self^, double);`.
 That's not a safe function.

-These kind of constraints are idiomatic in C++ but not supported in Rust, because that uses early-checked traits to implement generics.
+These kind of constraints are idiomatic in C++ but not supported in Rust, because that language uses early-checked traits to implement generics.

 ### _unsafe-block_